 Under the Lemon Law, a manufacturer can be forced to take back the vehicle and provide a new one and pay damages.
 What’s more, the law provides that the manufacturer can be required to pay the purchaser’s attorney fees.

-Tennessee’s Lemon Law in General
+Tennessee’s Lemon Law in general

 In general, the Lemon Law applies to individuals who have purchased or leased a new vehicle with an express warranty.
-The Lemon Law protects a new car purchaser or lessee, usually for one year from the date of delivery of the vehicle, or within 6 months of the date that the express warranty expires.
+The Lemon Law protects a new car purchaser or lessee, usually for one year from the date of delivery of the vehicle, or within six months of the date that the express warranty expires.

 To qualify as a “lemon” under the Lemon Law, the new or leased vehicle must be “substantially impaired,” meaning it is unsafe or unreliable because of a defect, or that the defect has caused the vehicle’s resale value to be less than the average resale value of a comparable vehicle.

-If the dealer has unsuccessfully tried to repair the vehicle three times for the same problem OR the vehicle is in the dealer’s repair shop thirty days, the Lemon Law applies.
+If the dealer has unsuccessfully tried to repair the vehicle three times for the same problem OR the vehicle is in the dealer’s repair shop for 30 days, the Lemon Law applies.
 If you have a lemon, you must notify the manufacturer of the problem in writing by certified mail.
-The manufacturer then has ten additional days to repair your car.
+The manufacturer then has 10 additional days to repair your car.
 If the manufacturer cannot repair your car and the manufacturer has an appropriate informal dispute settlement procedure, the refund and replacement provisions of the Lemon Law won’t apply until you submit to the procedure.
 You are not bound by the decision of the informal dispute procedure and can still seek available legal remedies, including asking a court to order replacing the vehicle or reimbursing the purchase price (less a reasonable allowance for use), plus attorney fees.